itsmandrew/Diabetes-CS178/README.md

 This program is ran on Python 3.10.

 If you are currently running a different Python version, you can follow this so that you can change Python versions and create the environment for this project.
-[Link text Here](https://ggkbase-help.berkeley.edu/how-to/install-pyenv/)
+(Optional if conda-forge doesn't work) [Link text Here](https://ggkbase-help.berkeley.edu/how-to/install-pyenv/)

 Clone the repository.